YuLab-SMU/ssMOOD/public/doc/Usage.md

 ### **Home**

-The **Home** page provides a general overview of the database and highlights its core features.
+The **Home** page provides a comprehensive overview of the database and highlights its core features:

+* **Bar Chart of Dataset Counts**: Displays the number of datasets available across different categories, offering a quick snapshot of the data distribution.

+* **Species Proportion Pie Chart**: Shows the distribution of species in the database, giving users a clear understanding of the species representation.

+* **Single-cell vs ST Proportion**: A comparison chart illustrating the proportion of single-cell data versus spatial transcriptomics (ST) data within the database.

+* **UMAP of Human and Mouse Single-cell Data**: Visualizes the clustering of single-cell data for both human and mouse species using UMAP (Uniform Manifold Approximation and Projection).

+* **ST Spatial Location Map for Human and Mouse**: Displays the spatial positioning of human and mouse samples within the context of spatial transcriptomics.

+* **Integrated Datasets**: Showcases the integration of various datasets, providing a holistic view of the available data across species and techniques.

 ---